Billy-Spearman-WCCI/RaceCarExtension/README.md

 * `extends` -- A **subclass** `extend`s another `class`.
 If we tell Java that C extends B and B extends A, then C extends A (even if we don't explicitly say so).
 * `super()` -- The first line of most constructors will be to call the constructors of its parent class.
 * `abstract` -- A class which has partially-defined behavior and so cannot have instances.
 But it will have **concrete** subclasses which may create instances.
+* **Class Hierarchy** -- a diagram showing which classes extend and/or implement other classes and interfaces.
+For instance, https://en.wikipedia.org/wiki/Java_collections_framework#/media/File:Java.util.Collection_hierarchy.svg
 * Visibility (of data and behavior)
   * `final` -- Write-once.
 May not be modified after it is set.
   * `private` -- Only visible within the defining class.